bigdata-ustc/EduNLP/docs/source/tutorial/en/pretrain.rst

 1.Determine the type of model and select the appropriate tokenizer (GensimWordTokenizer、 GensimSegTokenizer) to finish tokenization.

-2.Call train_vector function to get the required pre-trained model。
+2.Call train_vector function to get the required pretrained model。

 Examples：